geejay101/yeti-client/README.md

 # yeti-client

-yeti-client it customer portal for [Yeti] system. yeti-client acts as SPA and communicating with **yeti-web** backend via RESR API.
+Yeti-client it customer portal for Yeti system. yeti-client acts as SPA and communicating with **yeti-web** backend via RESY API.

 ## Project setup
 ```